Associate Director of Development

 Essential Duties and Responsibilities:

 The Associate Director of Development will play a key role as the team’s resident writer, creating and managing institutional and individual grant proposals, as well as cultivation and stewardship materials.
 We’re looking for a versatile, audience-aware communicator who can support the strategic vision, effectively share the story of Uncommon’s impact, and build deep and lasting relationships with both donors and other Uncommon team members.
 Candidates will be team players who are responsive to the organization’s evolving needs and committed to ensuring team and organizational success.
-As the work evolves, new responsibilities will may be added.
+As the work evolves, you will have the opportunity to take on new responsibilities.
 We are looking for someone who is excited to help us grow and increase our impact!

 Initiatives on which the Associate Director may work include but are not limited to: